Electroconvulsive therapy: Effects on brain structure

-Considerable controversy exists over the effects of ECT on brain tissue, although a number of mental health associations—including the APA—have concluded that there is no evidence that ECT causes structural brain damage.
+Considerable controversy exists over the effects of ECT on brain tissue, although a number of mental health associations have concluded that there is no evidence that ECT causes structural brain damage.
 A 1999 report by the US Surgeon General states: "The fears that ECT causes gross structural brain pathology have not been supported by decades of methodologically sound research in both humans and animals."
+However, after the discovery of continuing and progressive consequences of repeated concussions, Dr. Bennet Omalu, forensic neuropathologist "confirmed repetitive head trauma causing functional injuries are not readily seen on standard scans. (including mechanisms of trauma that are sports related, domestic violence, shaken baby syndrome, electrical exposure, repeated toxic exposure, anoxia (oxygen deprived) etc.) Dr. Omalu also confirmed that neuropathology of electrical injury as well as the neuropathology of people with a history of electroconvulsive therapy is well recognized as causing extensive functional changes to brain activity and should be considered in the context of both electrical injury and repetitive electrical trauma to the head because natural laws governing electricity aren't changed based on the intent of medical administration."

 Many expert proponents of ECT maintain that the procedure is safe and does not cause brain damage.
 Dr. Charles Kellner, a prominent ECT researcher and former chief editor of the Journal of ECT, stated in a 2007 interview that, "There are a number of well-designed studies that show ECT does not cause brain damage and numerous reports of patients who have received a large number of treatments over their lifetime and have suffered no significant problems due to ECT."
 Kellner cites a study purporting to show an absence of cognitive impairment in eight subjects after more than 100 lifetime ECT treatments.
 Kellner stated, "Rather than cause brain damage, there is evidence that ECT may reverse some of the damaging effects of serious psychiatric illness."
 Two meta-analyses find that ECT is associated with brain matter growth.
+That said, in 2023, during the Thelen v.
+Somatics, LLC trial, American Neuropsychiatrist, C. Edward Coffey who helped develop Duke's ECT training program and sat on the task force which wrote the APA's ECT guidelines acknowledged under oath that he is not an expert in brain injury.